 When was the last time you signed a receipt in a shop or wrote a cheque?
 It hasn’t been that long since chip and pin changed the way we spend our money, but payment technology has evolved at a rapid pace.
 Less than half of payments in business and finance in 2015 were in cash, according to a report by The Payments Council.

 Developments in electronic payments, payment technology and online banking means that we're likely to use cash less and less.
 So where do you and your business stand on the debate?
 We’re taking a look at the ways a cashless climate could affect businesses in the coming years, and how wise it is to jump headfirst into this new trend.

 It’s no secret that money in the bank is safer than under the mattress.
 For businesses, accepting cash means you’re a bigger target for opportunist criminals.
 Managing the risks of holding large amounts of cash on your premises could be much more work than offering cashless options.

-With protection from the Payment Card Industry Data Security Standards and the fraud prevention of each customer’s bank, however, you’re in much safer hands with electronic payments.
+With protection from the Payment Card Industry Data Security Standards and the fraud prevention of each customer’s bank, however, you're in much safer hands with electronic payments and cashless transactions.

 Stay vigilant with cashless transactions

 It’s important to remember that cashless business comes with its own security risks.
 PayPal has reported that cash-only businesses were missing out on £800m sales a year, but incidents such as the TalkTalk leak aren't reassuring to those yet to make the change.